Fix ModuleNotFoundError in VS Code: 5 Causes and Fixes

 | Works locally, fails in CI | Different environment | Check requirements.txt is complete |

-For ModuleNotFoundError in complex monorepos or projects with custom package structure, paste the full error and your directory tree into DebugAI.
-It identifies whether the problem is interpreter mismatch, missing package, or broken import path.
+For ModuleNotFoundError in complex monorepos or projects with custom package structure, paste the full error and your directory tree into DebugAI and it will identify whether the problem is interpreter mismatch, missing package, or broken import path.

 Debug faster starting today.